ticoneva/pystata-kernel/README.md

     Default is 'be'.
 - `graph_format`: Graph format.
 Acceptable values are 'png', 'pdf', 'svg' and 'pystata'.
     Specify the last option if you want to use `pystata`'s setting.
 Default is 'png'.
+- `echo`: If set to 'True', the kernel will echo the command while running a cell with only a single command.
+This setting has no effect on cells containing multiple commands.
+    Default is 'False'.

 Settings must be under the title `[pystata-kernel]`.
 Example: